iskolbin/lfn/README.md

 * `frompairs( array )` transforms array with pairs `{key,value}` to table
 * `zip( ... )` maps tuple of sequences into a sequence of tuples, i.e. `zip({a,b},{1,2},{x,y}) => {{a,1,x},{b,2,y}}`
 * `unzip( array )` maps sequence of tuples into tuple of sequences
+* `frequencies( array )` return table filled with count of occurencies of specific item

 Table transforms
 ----------------